-Figure 26.
+Figure 25.
 Biomarker signature correlation with liver fat change.
 Sig-A consists of 6 metabolites; ursodeoxycholic acid (UDCA), DL-2-aminocaprylic acid, sarcosine, 21lycol-UDCA, D(-)-2-aminobutyric acid, phosphatidylcholine (O-18:0/22:4).

-We believe that these results are encouraging, and we will consider including this predictive metabolomic panel as a stratification factor in a Phase 3 clinical trial for NASH, with the hypothesis that patients positive for the predictive biomarker panel would have increased response rate, eventually to develop a diagnostic.
+We believe that these early results are encouraging, and we will have the opportunity to clinically validate this predictive marker panel in samples from the ongoing FASCINATE-2 Phase 2b trial.
+We plan to incorporate liver histology results and other NASH disease markers to refine Sig-A, and additional panels of biomarkers will also be tested.
+If successful, we will consider including this predictive metabolomic panel as a stratification factor in a Phase 3 clinical trial for NASH, with the hypothesis that patients positive for the predictive biomarker panel would have increased response rate, eventually to develop a diagnostic.
 We may also identify whether potential partial responder patients may benefit from combination therapy.